Bhopal disaster: Local

 Since 1984, individual activists have played a role in the aftermath of the tragedy.
 The best-known is Satinath Sarangi (Sathyu), a metallurgic engineer who arrived at Bhopal the day after the leakage.
-He founded several activist groups, as well as Sambhavna Trust, the clinic for gas affected patients, where he is the manager.
+He founded several activist groups, as well as Sambhavna Trust, the clinic for gas-affected patients, where he is the manager.
 Other activists include Rashida Bee and Champa Devi Shukla, who received the Goldman Prize in 2004, Abdul Jabbar and Rachna Dhingra.
 Soon after the accident, other representatives from different activist groups arrived.
 The activists worked on organising the gas victims, which led to violent repression from the police and the government.

 Numerous actions have been taken: demonstrations, sit-ins, hunger strikes, marches combined with pamphlets, books, and articles.
 Every anniversary, actions are performed.
 Often these include marches around Old Bhopal, ending with burning an effigy of Warren Anderson.

 When government aid was ineffective, activist groups such as Zahreeli Gas Khand Sangharsh Morcha (Poisonous Gas-Event Struggle Front) mobilized.
 Morcha was heterogenous in its membership, including gas victims, volunteers from smaller towns, and middle-class activists from large cities.
-Morcha outlined a four-pronged approach: 1) counter governmental and company efforts to remove the disaster from the press 2) mobilize gas victims 3) present alternatives to governmental programs 4) establish a larger network of organization to debate more systemic issues.
-Morcha took a revolutionary approach, but lacked constructive engagement with the state.
+Morcha outlined a four-pronged approach: 1) counter governmental and company efforts to remove the disaster from the press 2) mobilize gas victims 3) present alternatives to governmental programmes 4) establish a larger network of organization to debate more systemic issues.
+Morcha took a revolutionary approach but lacked constructive engagement with the state.
 Afterwards the Bhopal Gas-Affected Women's Trade Union formed.
-BGPMUS protested the closing of a sewing center and saw effective action.
+BGPMUS protested the closing of a sewing centre and saw effective action.